Radoslav Pavlović Radinović: The first Konavle war

 At the beginning of the 15th century, the Dubrovnik government tried to acquire the fertile župa of Konavle.
 The first round of negotiations with Radosav Pavlović in 1421 were interrupted by two Bosnian dukes quarreling over this sale.
 The conflict between Radosav and Sandalj Hranić ended in 1423 with the reconciliation and surrender of Soko to Dubrovnik.
 The people of Dubrovnik and Radosav then renewed peace and negotiations on the selling of his half of Konavle, but again without results.
 It was not until 1426 that Radosav agreed to sell Konavle to the people of Dubrovnik because he found himself in financial difficulties.
 He managed to get a far better price than Sandalj got for his half - 13,000 ducats and 600 perpers of annual income.
 His half was even more valuable because of Cavtat, but Sandalj still protested and fought for another 2,000 ducats to be paid later.
 Difficulties in relations with Radosav began in the fall of 1429.
 The duke, without any documents, claimed that several citizens of Dubrovnik owed him money and asked the Dubrovnik government to provide payment.
 In October 1429, he seized a Dubrovnik caravan with fabrics in response to the silence of the Dubrovnik government.
 He angrily replied to all complaints, which meant the end of the relationship.
 Dubrovnik banned trade on Pavlović's land and tried to calm him down.
-The reason for the new protests was the decision of Dubrovnik to dig a thin isthmus that connected Cavtat with the mainland.
-That would make the city a small island that can be defended more easily.
+The reason for the new protests was the decision of Dubrovnik to remove a thin isthmus that connected Cavtat with the mainland.
+That would make the city a small island that can be defended more effectively.
 In the spring of 1430, word spread that Radosav would attack Dubrovnik.
 Hostilities began in April of that year.
 The first Konavle war started, and will last for two years, between 1430 and 1432.